Lo Mejor de A.B. Quintanilla III y Los Kumbia Kings

 Lo Mejor de A.B.
 Quintanilla III y Los Kumbia Kings (English: The Best of A.B.
-Quintanilla III and Los Kumbia Kings) is the fifth compilation album and twelfth album by Mexican-American cumbia group A.B.
+Quintanilla III and The Kumbia Kings) is the fifth compilation album and twelfth album by Mexican-American cumbia group A.B.
 Quintanilla y Los Kumbia Kings.
-It was released on July 1, 2016 by Capitol Latin.
+It was released on July 1, 2016 by Capitol Latin and Universal Music Latin Entertainment.
 Lo Mejor de A.B.
 Quintanilla III y Los Kumbia Kings is the second album to be released after the breakup of Kumbia Kings.